mhoellerschlieper/DConvNet-CIFAR100/README.md

 # DConvNet-CIFAR100
 Delphi ConvNet - convolutional neural network for CIFAR100

-This is a ConvNetJS to Delphi 10 (object pascal) translation.
+This is a ConvNet to Delphi 10 (object pascal) translation.

 A Convolution Neural Network in Delphi.